Lapo Elkann: Legal issues

-In October 2005, Elkann was found unconscious and naked in the apartment of Donato Broco, who was described as a 53-year-old transsexual prostitute known as Patrizia.
+In October 2005, Elkann was found unconscious and naked in the apartment of Donato Broco, who was described as a 53-year-old transgender prostitute known as Patrizia.
 He was brought to the hospital, where he was in a coma for three days.
 Police investigated him at the time for cocaine use and soliciting prostitution.
 The Italian photographer Fabrizio Corona attempted to blackmail the Agnelli family for compromising information against Elkann.
 Marco Durante, head of LaPresse, an international photographic agency, was hired by the Agnelli family to negotiate with Corona and manage the situation.

 In early December 2014, as reported by Il Giorno, Elkann was secretly filmed during a party with two brothers who allegedly blackmailed him in exchange for silence.
 The two blackmailers were arrested and Elkann's lawyer contested the derogatory statements against his client.

 On 27 November 2016, as reported by the New York Daily News, The Daily Beast, and The Hollywood Reporter, Elkann was arrested in New York City, after a drug and sex party in Manhattan, for making a false police report claiming that he had been unlawfully imprisoned.
 After having run out of money available to him, he contacted his family; according to what a United States official told the Associated Press, Elkann stated that he would be harmed if they did not pay a $10,000 ransom.
 He was accompanied by a transsexual escort who was also arrested, and Elkann later confessed that he made up the story.
 Charges against Elkann and the escort were later dropped.

 On 12 September 2020, Elkann was stopped twice by the police.
 The first case was due to speeding in a Ferrari, while the second time he was found in possession of three to four grams of cocaine.